-A: Using a 6 or 8 pound sledge hammer ensures that the stakes are driven quickly and firmly into the ground or sand.
+A: Using a 6 or 8 pound steel head sledge hammer ensures that the stakes are driven quickly and firmly into the ground or sand.
 A lighter wieght hammer will not work.
 The system includes a heavy duty steel protector cap that goes over the stakes to protect them from "mushrooming" at the top.

 Q: How far do I have to hammer the stakes?

 A: Just until the stakes are solid in the ground or sand.
 This depends on the density of the ground or sand and varies by locale.
 On average it's 20 - 22 inches.